anmarkoulis/event-sourcing/docs/notes.md

 - Demonstrate clean separation

 **Speaking Notes:**
 "Command handlers are where the business logic lives.
-Here's our CreateUserCommandHandler.
-It takes an event store and event bus in its constructor.
-The handle method is the key - it creates an aggregate, calls the domain method to validate and create an event, applies the event to the aggregate, stores it in the event store, and publishes it to the event bus.
+Here's our CreateUserCommandHandler with stream-based operations.
+The handle method loads the existing aggregate from the stream, reconstructs the state by applying all previous events, calls the domain method to validate and create an event, applies the event to the aggregate, appends to the stream with version checking for concurrency control, and publishes it to the event bus.
 This gives us clean separation between business logic and infrastructure concerns."

 ---

-### Slide 22: Celery: Async Task Runner & Scalable Workers (2 minutes)
+### Slide 16: Celery: Async Task Runner & Scalable Workers
 **Key Points:**
 - Show the Celery task
 - Emphasize async processing